-How to buy, sell and trade ARDR and NXT in the US
+How to buy ARDR and NXT in the Philippines

-All of the following exchanges let you buy, sell or trade both ARDR and NXT in the US.
+All of the following exchanges let you buy or trade for both ARDR and NXT in Philippines.

 IGNIS will not be available for direct sale until the launch of the Ignis chain.

-Both IGNIS and ARDR are needed to participate fully.
-Unless you bought into the ICO, the only way you could have got IGNIS before it began public trading was to buy NXT before the airdrop.
+Both IGNIS and ARDR will be needed to participate fully, and unless you bought into the ICO, the only way to get IGNIS before it begins public trading is to buy NXT before the airdrop.

 ARDR and NXT follow extremely similar price movements and are valued at almost identical amounts.